2025 Conference

 • Astrid Sierens (Hasselt University, Vrije Universiteit Brussel) - Modelling contact and airborne transmission in an individual-based model with venues for COVID-19

-• Lucas Siu (Imperial College London) - Fine-Mapping Analysis by incorporating Functional Annotations
+• Lucas Siu (Imperial College London) - Multi-trait signed linkage disequilibrium profile regression

 • Jack Soulsby (Imperial College London) - High resolution Markov transition probabilities for scRNA-seq analysis